The effect of thermally pulsating asymptotic giant branch stars on the evolution of the rest-frame near-infrared galaxy luminosity function: Introduction

 At present, the highest source of discrepancy between different SSP models is the treatment of the Thermally-Pulsating Asymptotic Giant Branch (TP-AGB) phase (\citealt{Maraston1998}, M05, \citealt{Marigo2008}, \citealt{Conroy2009}).
 The TP-AGB phase is the last luminous phase in the Hertzsprung-Russel diagram before intermediate-mass stars evolve to their final destiny as planetary nebulae and white dwarfs.
 TP-AGB stars are very luminous and cool.
 Their emission affects the integrated model spectra at wavelengths larger than $\sim 6000\AA$, peaking around the $J,H,K$~bands (M05) and a recent study has highlighted their importance also long-ward the rest-frame $K$~\citep{Kelson2010}.
 Due to difficulties in the stellar modelling of this phase, which in turn are due to mass-loss and the pulsating regime \citep[see][for a review]{Iben1983}, generally stellar tracks did not include the full TP-AGB, so did not stellar population models based on these tracks (see M05 for discussion). \citet{Maraston1998} and M05 include the TP-AGB semi-empirically calibrating the theoretical energetics with Magellanic Cloud clusters, an approach now adopted for including the TP-AGB phase in isochrones \citep{Marigo2007, Bruzual2007}.

-The galaxy formation models we use in this study do not include, in their standard stellar populations, the TP-AGB stellar phase.
+The galaxy formation models we use in this study, in their standard stellar populations, either neglect or do not include a full contribution from the TP-AGB stellar phase.
 As pointed out by several papers (\citealt{Maraston1998}, \citealt{Maraston2001}, \citealt{Maraston2004}, M05, \citealt{Maraston2006}, \citealt{Wel2006}, \citealt{Marigo2007}, \citealt{Bruzual2007}, \citealt{Eminiam2008}, \citealt{Conroy2009}) the inclusion of TP-AGB stars provides an enhancement of the near-infrared emission of galaxies dominated by $\sim$1 Gyr old populations.
 To test the influence of this inclusion on model predictions, one needs to consider a statistically significant sample of model galaxies, covering both a wide range of K-band luminosities and redshifts.
 This test is particularly important when the photometric properties of high-z (i.e. 2$<$z$<$3) galaxies are considered, since we expect them to be dominated by young stellar populations.

 Semi-analytical techniques represent an obvious tool to perform such test.
 Predictions from these models have already been compared with the evolution of the observed $K$-band Luminosity Function (LF) \citep{Pozzetti2003, Cimatti2004, Kitzbichler2007, Cirasuolo2008}.
 These works consistently found a lack of bright sources at high redshift.
 This apparent mismatch is being referred to as one of the strongest discrepancies between models and data (in particular in connection with the evolution of the stellar mass function, see \citealt{Fontanot2009b}b for a critical review of the latter issue).
-However, these comparisons involved spectro-photometric codes based on stellar tracks where the effect of TP-AGB stars was not taken into account.
+However, these comparisons involved spectro-photometric codes based on stellar tracks where the full effect of TP-AGB stars was not taken into account.

 The first test of this kind is performed in \citet{Tonini2009, Tonini2010}.
 They run the GALICS semi-analytic model \citep{Hatton2003} using M05 as input EPS and show that the optical-to-near-IR colours of z$\sim$2 galaxies can be matched by this type of models, with the original GALICS, which was based on a pre-TP-AGB EPS, failing to match the observations by a large margin.
 Moreover, \citet{Fontanot2010} introduced the M05 stellar populations in {\sc morgana} obtaining a good match on the number density of extremely red objects (EROs) at high redshift.